redmine-xmpp/notifications/README.markdown

 Following actions will result in notifications to Jabber:

 - Create and update issues
+- Edit a wiki page
+- Create a new board topic or comment a topic

 Following commands hardcoded into the bot (underscores and angle brackets here for logical grouping purposes only):
 - `+#XXXXX <any_message_you_want_to_set_as_comment_for_issue_number_XXXXX>`